Your healthcare team

 Nuclear medicine physician

-A specialist who interprets your PET scan results (see page 10 for PET scans).
+A specialist who interprets your PET scan results.

 Nurses and cancer nurse coordinators

 Provide nursing care, information, coordination, support and assistance throughout your treatment.

 The general practice nurse helps to streamline care, assisting the GP with patient assessments, developing care plans, collaborating with other health professionals and arranging services.
 They are often involved in vaccination clinics, and establishing and maintaining disease registers to assist with recall of patients for regular assessments.